akka/akka-projection/README.md

 # akka-projection

-The purpose of (upcoming) Akka Projections is to provide an abstraction for consuming a stream of (Event, Offset) tuples, which can originate from persisted events, Kafka topics, or other Alpakka connectors with this shape.
+Akka Projection provides an abstraction for consuming a stream of `(Offset, Envelope)` tuples, which can originate from persisted events, Kafka topics, or other Alpakka connectors with this shape.
+It provides tools to track, restart and distribute these projections.